GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 A centralized raster and draw process for Chromium that increases throughput, optimizes memory, and allows optimal use of hardware capabilities.
 It also has other benefits less visible to web developers but very visible to users, such as unblocking Site Isolation and decoupling the rendering pipeline from browser UI rendering.
+It began in 2016 and will complete in 2021.

 <table>
   <thead>